Laci1953/RC2014-CPM/ZORK/readme.txt

 The next two 16KB (4000-BFFF) segments contain the data used by the game (texts, tables, pointers to routines).

-All the texts used are compressed at a ~60% ratio and will be decompressed at run-time.
+All the texts used in ZORK are compressed at a ~60% ratio and will be decompressed at run-time.

-The last 16KB contains the COMMON code part (overlays.as, zorkrand.as, comprss.c, common.c), + some C library routines + stack + CP/M BDOS & BIOS
+The last 16KB contains the COMMON code part (overlays.as, zorkrand.as, comprss.c, common.c) + some C library routines + stack + CP/M BDOS & BIOS
 (all BDOS & BIOS functions are accessible from BASE & OVERLAYS, including disk file routines).

 The OVERLAYS manager (overlays.as) handles calling an overlay (optionally passing a parameter) and returning a value from an OVERLAY.